Guidelines for media visits to the ESO observatories

-ESO usually grants 2 days / 1 night for media visits at La Sillla and Paranal.
-If necessary, longer periods can be provided.
-Weekdays are strongly preferred.
+- ESO usually grants 2 days / 1 night for media visits at La Silla and Paranal.
+If necessary, longer periods can be arranged.

-Due to safety and legal restrictions, the reference working time for media and special visits to the observatory is from 08:30 to 18:30, with a possible extension to 00:30 to see the telescopes open and visit the control room by night.
+- Due to safety and legal restrictions, the reference working time for media and special visits to the observatory is from 08:30 to 18:30, with a possible extension to 00:30 to see the telescopes open and visit the control room by night.
 Under exceptional circumstances additional night time will be granted, which should be requested in advance before arriving at the observatory.

-- More information about travelling to La Silla is available here; More information about travelling to Paranal is available here.
+- More information about travelling to La Silla is available here; more information about travelling to Paranal is available here.

 Media Release Form

-- The Atacama Desert
+- The Atacama Desert.

-- The Residencia (the VLT hotel)
+- The Residencia (the VLT hotel).

 - Access to interferometric delay lines is restricted.
 If there is a particular interest and justification for filming this, it has to be discussed well in advance, but we cannot guarantee access.

 APEX / ALMA